Jan-Dyndor/100-Days-of-Code/Day 24/ReadMe.md

 Python might just realize those resources, but we do not know when and if.
 So it is a good practice to close a file.

 If we open a file using `with` method we do not need to remember to close it down

+## I have also learned that at this stage i should concentrate very much not on code optimization but rather on code readability to write clean